Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 > - Patients ≥50 years with a low pre-test probability or
 > - In any patient <50 with a low pre-test probability but who fails to fulfil one or more PERC criteria
 > 	- If all PERC criteria are fulfilled, the patients does not have a PE and does not need a D-dimer test sent

+> [!NOTE]
+>  Patients with high pre-test probability should be commenced on treatment if there are no contra-indications.
+Treatment can commence prior to definitive imaging.
+Consideration should be given to treating low and moderate risk patients with positive D-Dimer and no contra-indications.

 ![[Pasted image 20241220001259.png]]
 ![[Pasted image 20250415182950.png]]